 5+2+9 = A simple formula to help you save for college

 As warm weather approaches, so do thoughts of your kids running home from school for the summer.
-When it's time for them to go to college, will you be running out of money to send them?
+When it's time for them to go off to college, will you be running out of money to send them there?

 There's no time like the present

 Why start now?
 Compound savings are a powerful tool and an early start means more time is on your side.
-Every dollar you save now is another dollar—or more—you could have when the tuition bell rings.
+Every dollar you save now is another dollar—or more—you could have when the first tuition bill arrives.
 And there are a variety of 529 plans available to suit your needs.